Loading…

 Kersten Richter

-Senior documentation Architect, RISC-V International
+Senior documentation Architect, Linux Foundation/RISC-V

 I enjoy reading, baking, canning, pets, hiking, national parks, and most of all, documentation!